Autistic Spectrum Advisory Service

-The ASD Advisory Service supports Local Authority mainstream schools and academies in managing the learning, behaviour and social skills needs of pupils on the Autistic Spectrum.
+The Autism Advisory Service supports Local Authority mainstream schools and academies in managing the learning, behaviour and social skills needs of pupils on the Autistic Spectrum.

 The work may include:

-- Providing support and guidance for staff working with pupils with ASD
+• Providing support and guidance for staff working with pupils with Autism

 Who to contact